jonknoxdotcom/shaman/README.md

 ### 10.

 ## File format
-* JSF files are line-per-file collections of file descriptions
+* SSF files are line-per-file collections of file descriptions
 * Each line contain identifying information consisting of file hash, last modify time/date, and size
 * They are in strict ASCII (byte) order of the filename element.
 This corresponds to locale specification `LC_COLLATE=C `.
 * The specification allow the insertion of extra metadata called annotations between the identification block and filename